 Mud, grass stains, dog poop or chewing gum can all soil shoes, as can the stink from simply wearing them a lot.
 But that doesn’t mean they belong in the trash.
 Washing shoes can make them look like new — if you keep a few things in mind.

-Which Shoes Belong in the Washing Machine?
+Can You Wash All Shoes in the Washing Machine?

-Cloth shoes made of synthetic material.
+- Cloth shoes made of synthetic material — like sneakers, running shoes, hiking shoes

-Shoes made of rubber and synthetics.
+- Shoes made of rubber and synthetics — like flip-flops or gardening shoes/clogs

 How to Wash Shoes in the Washing Machine